AyitiTouriste/AyitiTouriste/README.md

 - [ ] User is able to find the place by searching information in a search bar.
 - [ ] User is able to locate the place by clicking on the service corresponding to his need in a list of services.
-- [ ] User is able to use his position on a google map to locate places next to him or near him.
+- [ ] User is able to use his position on a google map to locate places next to him or near by.
 - [ ] User is able to book for hotel, rent a car, buy services.

 The following **required** functionality is completed: